 Internet Centre, where you can find e-safety tips, advice and resources to help children and young people stay safe on the internet.

 UK Payments Administration is the company that provides services to a variety of financial organisations within the country’s payments industry.

 UK Finance (formerly Financial Fraud Action UK)

 Raises awareness about all types of financial fraud in the UK.
 The website includes information about different types of payment fraud and useful downloads.

-- Take Five is a national awareness campaign led by UK Finance, backed by Her Majesty's Government and delivered with and through a range of partners in the UK payments industry, financial services firms, law enforcement agencies, telecommunication providers ommercial, public and third sector, urges you stop and consider whether the situation is genuine - to stop and think if what you're being told really makes sense.
+Take Five is a national awareness campaign led by UK Finance, backed by Her Majesty's Government and delivered with and through a range of partners in the UK payments industry, financial services firms, law enforcement agencies, telecommunication providers commercial, public and third sector, urges you stop and consider whether the situation is genuine - to stop and think if what you're being told really makes sense.

 The charity Victim Support gives free and confidential help to victims of crime, witnesses, their family, friends, and anyone affected across England and Wales.
 Everyone who reports fraud to Action Fraud is given the option to receive support from Victim Support.